 My Approach to Helping

-*This is a very challenging time during the COVID-19 pandemic.
-My office remains open and I am holding video and phone sessions remotely.
-Please reach out if I can support you during this time.* Are you finding yourself stuck in your relationships?
+*Currently full* Are you finding yourself stuck in your relationships?
 Have you been told you're too needy or co-dependent?
 Are you struggling with anxiety, feelings of hopelessness, or low self-esteem?
 Do you struggle with feeling worthy?
 Through self-awareness, compassion, and empowerment, therapy can help you find relief from your suffering and create a new path for your future.
 Together, we'll use tools like mindfulness, somatic (body-based) techniques, and practical support like education and empowerment to help you overcome your challenges.
 I will work collaboratively with you to understand your goals for therapy and support you with tools to move beyond the patterns that keep you feeling stuck.
 I am passionate about supporting women in their 20s, 30s, and 40s overcome stress and overwhelm caused by life transitions, relationship issues, anxiety, and depression.

 More Info About My Practice